lisajamhoury/olos-template/README.md

 const PEERSERVERURL = 'http://localhost:8081'; // add your url here'
 ```

-**Protip!** You can create a public server from your local host using [ngrok](https://ngrok.com/).
+**Pro tip!** You can create a public server from your local host using [ngrok](https://ngrok.com/).
 Once you've downloaded the software, you just run

 ```bash
 ngrok http 8081 # your port here
 ```

 Learn more in the [ngrok documentation](https://ngrok.com/docs/secure-tunnels#http-tunnels-local-https)